mipimipi/smsync/README.md

     To do: 10 | Rem time: 00:00:11 | Est end: 16:19:12
     ```

-    With the command line opion `--verbose` the progress is displayed in more detail, i.e. each file is displayed after it has been converted.
+    With the command line option `--verbose` the progress is displayed in more detail, i.e. each file is displayed after it has been converted.

 1. After the synchronization is done, the current time is stored as `last_sync` in the configuration file.